Niantic, Inc.: Unreleased projects

-On October 26, 2021, Nintendo and Niantic announced launching a brand new smartphone app for the franchise Pikmin.
-The project is an AR-based adventure in the real world that has the meaning of making walking fun with the little creatures named Pikmin.
-This app is the first one to be developed by Niantic's Tokyo division established in 2018.
-The app was released worldwide on November 2, 2021, following a series of soft launches the previous week.

-Peridot

-On April 14, 2022, Niantic announced launching a new smartphone AR game Peridot, set to be launched later in 2022.
-Peridot open beta was initially released in Norway on July 28, 2022.
-The app will be released worldwide on May 9, 2023.

-NBA All-World

-On June 28, 2022, Niantic announced it had a partnership with the National Basketball Association (NBA) and National Basketball Players Association (NBPA) for an AR game titled NBA All-World.
-The game was released worldwide on January 24, 2023.

-Campfire

-Around mid-2022, Niantic began rolling out its "Campfire" app, intended to function as a companion app to its games in lieu of social features within the games themselves.
-The app is intended to allow players to find community groups, which had previously been based on third-party platforms such as Reddit and Discord.
+In September 2022, Niantic announced it was teaming up with Marvel Entertainment to create Marvel World of Heroes, based on the Marvel Universe.
+The game was scheduled to launch in 2023.
+On June 29, 2023, Niantic announced that the game was cancelled as part of the 230 employees laid off.

 Controversies

 Lawsuits

 Niantic has been sued in at least two class-action lawsuits: one starting in 2016 due to complaints from homeowners regarding trespassing and nuisance caused by Pokémon Go players, and a $1.58 million settlement following gameplay issues during a real-life event in Chicago.

+In 2023, two former female employees that Niantic laid off sued the company for denying equal pay to female employees and to women of color.
+One employee accused the company of being paid $10,000 less than her job's posted pay range, and between 2021 and 2023, she had learned that a less experienced male colleague had a higher salary than her.

+Wolfpack, a human resources for women, found in a survey that many female employees viewed Niantic as "sexist" and referred to them as a "boys' club".

-Spoofing and hacking
+Spoofing

-On June 15, 2019, Niantic sued Global++, an unauthorized third-party software created by an "association of hackers" which allowed players to spoof their GPS location for the purpose of cheating in Niantic's augmented reality games, including Ingress and Pokémon Go.
+On June 15, 2019, Niantic sued Global++, an unauthorized third-party software created by an "association of hackers" which allowed players to spoof their GPS location to cheat in Niantic's augmented reality games, including Ingress and Pokémon Go.
 Niantic claimed that the hacked versions of the applications were infringing on their intellectual property rights.
 The developer of Global++ earned money by selling subscriptions and asking for donations via the hacked apps.
 This resulted in Niantic forcing the developers to terminate their illegitimate distributions of the hacked apps and reverse engineering the games' codes.
-Eventually Global++ had to shut down their services, PokeGo++ and Ingress++, and their social media services.
+Global++ had to shut down their services, PokeGo++ and Ingress++, and their social media services.
 Niantic has also claimed that Global++ was also in the process of creating Potter++—shortly before the release of the actual content—which Niantic stated would harm the success of the game.
 The lawsuit was settled for $5 million following a decision on January 12, 2021, and Niantic was granted a permanent injunction.